mnutsch/DFW_Tech_Companies/README.md

 # DFW_Tech_Companies_-_Employers
-This is a crowdsourced list of Tech Companies/Employers in the Dallas-Fort Worth metro.
+This is a crowd-sourced list of Tech Companies/Employers in the Dallas-Fort Worth metro.

 Tech/SAAS/eCommerce Companies: <br/>